 Technical Sergeant John Thomson has had a tough life since he separated from the Air Force.
-He returned from his final deployment anxious to save his marriage, support his wife through opioid rehabilitation, and reunite with his son.
-Things did not go as he hoped.
-Because he left the service without the required transition assistance planning, he has had difficulty finding a steady job, lacks savings to buffer his transition and, with untreated PTSD, has had an angry and violent relationship with his wife, Sarah.
-He turns to alcohol.
-After many tempestuous months, Sarah and John agree to a divorce.
+He returned from his final deployment anxious to save his marriage, support his wife through her opioid rehabilitation, and reunite with his son.
+Things did not go as he hoped, however.
+Because he left the service without the required Transition Assistance Planning, he has had difficulty finding a steady job, lacks savings to buffer his transition and, with untreated PTSD, has had an angry and violent relationship with his wife, Sarah.
+He self-medicated with alcohol and, after many tempestuous months, the couple agreed to a divorce.

-Desired Outcome: With appropriate cross-domain social services, case management and healthcare coordination, John could be helped through substance-abuse rehabilitation; he could be provided with better resources to stabilize his life and further his wellness, based on an understanding of his SDOH needs such as secure housing, career training, a job apprenticeship, food stamps, and cash assistance.
+Desired Outcome: With appropriate cross-domain social services, case management, and healthcare coordination, John could be helped through substance-abuse rehabilitation, and he could be provided with better resources to stabilize his life and further his well-being, based on an understanding of his SDOH needs such as secure housing, career training, a job apprenticeship, food stamps, and cash assistance.
 With John “back on his feet,” he also might reconnect with his family, whom he misses dearly.

-Infectious Disease Shelter-in-Place (COVID Story - Index Persons: Fred and Sharon Mertz)
+Homeless Infectious Disease Transitions (COVID Story - Index Person: John Thomson)

 Technical Sergeant John Thomson has been enrolled in a shelter program supported by a Homeless Management Information System (HMIS).
 He has been living in various congregate shelters during an infectious disease pandemic.
 Unfortunately, such shelters make it difficult to "socially distance" and many do not allow daytime "shelter in place," resulting daily physical health challenges and high disease transmission rates.
 John has been feeling unwell for a couple of days and notices he is especially fatigued as he is turned out of the shelter for the day.